IELTS Computer Delivered Tests + Band Score

 Matching Paragraph Headings - Practice

-NB There are more paragraph headings than paragraphs so you will not use them all.
+There are more headings than paragraphs so you won't use them all.

 Yoruba Town